quora/pyanalyze/docs/type_evaluation.md

 - Interaction with overloads.
 It should be possible to register multiple evaluation functions for a function, treating them as overloads.
-- Consider adding support for `assert` and an ergonomical way to produce a standardized error if something is not supported in the current version or platform.
-- Guidance on what the return annotation of an evaluation function should be.
-Most likely, it is treated as the default return type if execution reaches the end of the evaluation function.
-It can be omitted if the evaluation function always return.
-- Add a `warn()` mechanism to warn on particular invocations.
-This can be useful as a mechanism to produce deprecation warnings.

-Motivations can include:

-- Less repetitive overload writing
-- Ability to customize error messages
-- Potential for additional features that work across type checkers